-This section is tailored for troubleshooting the Davis Vantage Vue and Davis Vantage Pro2 weather stations.
+This section is tailored for Weather Station troubleshooting of the Davis Vantage Vue and Davis Vantage Pro2.
 However, there are common issues which will apply to any personal weather station.
 Even if the specifics are not the same, the information may help while enjoying any of our weather stations.

 The most accurate information should be in the owner’s manual for each station.
 If the manual is lost or mislaid, most manufacturers have PDF copies online for you to download.

 01. How can I find the Product Number and Manufacturing Code for my station?